les2/jqueryui-amd/README.md

 The **example** directory contains an example that includes a sample web project, in the **webapp** directory, along with the RequireJS optimizer, r.js.
-Run the webapp/app.html file to see the example in action.d
+Run the webapp/app.html file to see the example in action.

 ## Constraints